unicef/giga-open-cost-model/README.md

 Once you have finalized or updated the configuration above, click **Run Model** to generate new results and display summary tables that show aggregated cost statistics across the schools of interest.

-The final section below show electricity avaibility and costs.
+The final section below show electricity availability and costs.
 For additional visualizations, download your results and see the [drilldown notebook](notebooks/results-drilldown.ipynb).
 Click **Download Results** to save model results locally on your computer.

 ### Scenarios